lynnfaraday/aresmush.com/_root/tutorials/config/roles.md

 ---
+title: Configuring the Roles System
+layout: page
 tags:
 - config
-title: Configuring the roles system.
 ---
-# Configuring the Roles System

 To configure the Roles plugin: